MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

    ![image](./media/l2-image65.png)

 ### Review

 In this lab, you have completed:

-- Create and assign tags via the Azure portal.
+- Created and assigned tags to resource groups using the Azure portal.
-- Enforce tagging via an Azure Policy.
+- Enforced tagging compliance by assigning an Azure Policy.
-- Apply tagging via an Azure Policy.
+- Applied tagging to resources automatically using Azure Policy.
-- Configure and test resource locks.
+- Configured and validated resource locks to prevent accidental changes or deletions.

 ## Extend your learning with Copilot
 Copilot can assist you in learning how to use the Azure scripting tools.
 Copilot can also assist in areas not covered in the lab or where you need more information.
 Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
 Take a few minutes to try these prompts.